GeigerJ2/aiida-core/src/aiida/tools/mirror/README.md

 ##### `only-top-level-calcs`/`only-top-level-workflows`

-One thing you might have already noticed is that, even though the `MultiplyAddWorkchain` calls both, a `multiply` `calcfunction`, as well as an `ArithmeticAdd` CalcJob, there is no `calculations` subdirectory in the `add-group-mirror` output directory, and, instead, only one `MultiplyAddWorkChain` subdirectory under workflows.
+One thing you might have already noticed is that even though the `MultiplyAddWorkchain` calls both, a `multiply` `calcfunction`, as well as an `ArithmeticAdd` `CalcJob`, there is no `calculations` subdirectory in the `add-group-mirror` output directory, and, instead, only one `MultiplyAddWorkChain` subdirectory under the `workflows` directory.
-This is because, by default, only workflows and calculations that don't have a `CALLER` are put into their own, separate directories.
+This is because, by default, only top-level workflows and calculations (meaning they don't have a `CALLER`) are put into their own, separate directories.
-During mirroring these "top-level" processes are then traversed recursively, and the files written.
-Thus, no extra top-level output directory for the `ArithmeticAddCalculation` called by the `MultiplyAddWorkChain` is required, as it is mirrored into a dedicated subdirectory.
+During mirroring, these top-level processes are then traversed recursively, and the files written.
+Thus, no extra top-level output directory for the `ArithmeticAddCalculation` called by the `MultiplyAddWorkChain` is required, as it is mirrored into a subdirectory of the `MultiplyAddWorkChain` output folder.
-If you would obtain _all_ calculations and workflows of your group/profile in the dedicated `calculations` and `workflows` directories, you can use the `--no-only-top-level-calcs` and/or `--no-only-top-level-workflows` flags.
+If you want to obtain _all_ calculations and workflows of your group/profile in the dedicated `calculations` and `workflows` directories, you can use the `--no-only-top-level-calcs` and/or `--no-only-top-level-workflows` flags.
-In that case, the report from running the command indicates that, in addition to the 1 workflow we've seen before, also 2 calculations are being mirrored:
+In that case, the report from running the command indicates that, in addition to the 1 workflow we've seen before, also 2 calculations are being mirrored for the `multiply-add-group`:

 ```
 ❯ verdi group mirror multiply-add-group -o --no-only-top-level-calcs